 After discussing the above points, one can conclude that both Mean vs Median is mathematical concepts and are not one and the same but are different.
-Mean or the arithmetic mean can be considered as one of the best measures of central tendency due to its features which are of an ideal measure, but it also has a drawback that the sampling fluctuations will influence the average.
+The arithmetic mean can be considered one of the best measures of central tendency due to its ideal features.
+Still, it also has a drawback that the sampling fluctuations will influence the average.

-This has a been a guide to the top difference between Mean vs Median.
-Here we also discuss the Mean vs Median key differences with infographics and comparison table.
-You may also have a look at the following articles to learn more
+This has been a guide to the top difference between the Mean vs Median.
+We also discuss the Mean vs Median key differences with infographics and comparison tables.
+You may also have a look at the following articles to learn more.